Ideas & Inspiration

 Rotate plants in their containers every few days so they get exposure from all sides and don’t start growing toward the window.

 Houseplants enjoy environments that have 50 percent to 70 percent humidity, and with temperatures from 60 to 75 degrees Fahrenheit.

 Move your plants away from vents, fans or direct heat sources, and cluster them together.
 Mist lightly with water every few days to add humidity.

 Should your plant have brown leaves even after you’ve addressed all environmental problems, it is likely hungry.
-Nutrient deficiency is easily treated with fertilizer.
-Follow the label for application instructions
+Nutrient deficiency is easily treated with a houseplant fertilizer, sometimes called plant food.
+Follow the label for application instructions.

 The easiest message to read from your houseplants is when they’re hosting unwelcome guests.
-You’ll see webbing, white fluffy or brown objects or sometimes sticky substances on the leaves.
+You’ll see webbing, white fluffy or brown objects or sometimes sticky substances on their leaves.

 Spider mites, mealybugs and scales are extremely common for most houseplants.
 The good news is they are easy to kick out!

 Still feel like your plants speak a different language?
 Try some of these can’t fail houseplants that require minimal effort.

 Make space in your home for houseplants.
 The right light and nutrients will keep them lush and healthy.
 Whether you need the right planters, houseplants or potting soil, The Home Depot delivers online orders when and where you need them.